EPA's Role in International Environment, Trade and Finance

 - Trade, Transportation, & Environment: The transportation of goods across air, sea and land presents economic opportunities, and also creates significant environmental challenges, including from criteria air pollutants and greenhouse gases.

-- Environment and Trade and Investment: provides historical background on efforts in the post-World War II era to promote and manage global economic development.
+- Environment, Trade and Investment: provides historical background on efforts in the post-World War II era to promote and manage global economic development.

 - U.S. Trade and Investment Policy Making Process: provides current information about the agencies and steps involved in developing and implementing trade and investment agreements.